+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The price of a shared helicopter seat is typically USD 1,100 to 1,700 per person, and a personal charter is USD 3,000 to 5,000 (depending on the season or operator).

-10. Is there time in Everest camp?
+10. Is there time in the Everest camp?

-11. Does the tour Include breakfast?
+11. Does the tour include breakfast?

 12. Attire to take on the helicopter tour?